Dawood Ibrahim: Casting allegations

+Portrayal in movies

+Ibrahim and his D Company have been portrayed in multiple films, particularly in Hindi but also in other languages.

-Vijay Maurya portrayed him in the film Black Friday (2004), directed by Anurag Kashyap.
-The 2002 film Company is loosely based on D-Company's activities, the 2005 film D, the 2007 film Risk, as well as Shootout at Lokhandwala (2007), the 2010 film Once Upon a Time in Mumbai and its sequel, 2013 film Once Upon ay Time in Mumbai Dobaara!, another 2013 film D-Day.
-The 2013 movie Shootout at Wadala is based on the rise of the D-Company.
-The titular antagonist in the 2016 Indian action-drama film, Dongri Ka Raja, is based on Ibrahim and is portrayed by Gashmeer Mahajani.
+Vijay Maurya portrayed him in the Anurag Kashyap film Black Friday (2004), which is based on the 1993 Bombay bombings.
+The 2002 film Company is loosely based on D-Company's activities, as were D (2005), Risk (2007), Shootout at Lokhandwala (2007) and its sequel Shootout at Wadala (2013), Once Upon a Time in Mumbaai (2010) and its sequel Once Upon ay Time in Mumbai Dobaara!
+(2013), and D-Day (2013).
+The titular antagonist in the 2016 Indian action-drama film, Dongri Ka Raja, is based on Dawood and is portrayed by Gashmeer Mahajani.
 The film Haseena Parkar (2017) is a biographical crime film based on his sister, Haseena Parkar.
-Another 2017 movie - Daddy - which was based on Arun Gawli, one of Ibrahim's rivals, saw Farhan Akhtar portray Maqsood, a character loosely based on Ibrahim.
-A comedy movie was also released in 2017, Coffee with D.
+Another 2017 film, Daddy, which is based on Arun Gawli, one of Dawood's rivals, saw Farhan Akhtar portray Maqsood, a character loosely based on Dawood.
+Coffee with D, a comedy film about Dawood released in 2017.
+In the 2025 Indian-Telugu language action thriller film, They Call Him OG, the character David Abraham (portrayed by Vincent Asokan) is inspired from Dawood Ibrahim and the film's plot is also a fictionalized version of the 1992 Bombay blasts, which was masterminded by Dawood himself in real-life.
+He is portrayed by Danish Iqbal in the 2026 Indian spy thriller film Dhurandhar: The Revenge.